-During 2022, the Remuneration Committee was comprised of Peter Daresbury and Preston Haskell.
+During 2021, the Remuneration Committee was comprised of Peter Daresbury and Preston Haskell.
 The Committee was chaired by Peter Daresbury.
 The Remuneration Committee submits proposals for resolution by the Board regarding salary and other terms of employment of the CEO.
-The Committee also considers and approves the CEO's proposals regarding salaries and other terms of employment of the Group's management.
+The Committee also approves proposals regarding salaries and other terms of employment of the Group's management, according to the CEO's proposal.
 The Committee's other tasks include monitoring and evaluating programmes for variable remuneration to the executive management.

-In 2022, the Remuneration Committee held one meeting, attended by both members of the Committee.
+In 2021, the Remuneration Committee held three meetings, attended by each member of the Committee.